 Malaysia is one of my favorite countries– a place I fell in love with the first time I visited.
 When people ask me why, I normally start talking and never stop.
 I mean, what’s not to like?

-There are so many things to do in Malaysia, exploring modern cities, tiny villages, a cuisine that ranks among the best in Asia, and an incredibly diverse culture.
+There are so many things to do in Malaysia, including exploring modern cities and tiny villages, a cuisine that ranks among the best in Asia, and an incredibly diverse culture.

 In Borneo, you’ll have the chance to discover the life and culture of indigenous tribes that have remained largely unchanged for hundreds of years.